On this page:

 - Impaired breathing (short, quick or noisy)

 The frequency and intensity of these symptoms may vary from person to person.
-When these symptoms are exacerbated, it is called an asthma attack or asthma episode.
+When these symptoms are exacerbated, it is called an asthma attack or asthma flare.

-For more information on causes, see the National Heart, Lung and Blood Institute.
+For more information on triggers, see the National Heart, Lung and Blood Institute.

 You may be diagnosed with asthma if: